Divyansh-Singh05/raptor-rag-chatbot/README.md

 ---

 ## Roadmap
 - [ ] Swap file-based index for FAISS or Weaviate (scale)
 - [ ] CI + unit/integration tests
 - [ ] RBAC, audit logs, and tenant isolation for enterprise usage
 - [ ] Improve OCR with layout-aware models (Vision ML)
 - [ ] Add schema-less zero-shot extraction for unknown invoice formats
 ---

-## Contributing

-We welcome high-signal contributions.
-Please:
-1. Open an issue that describes the change or bug.
-2. Fork and create a focused branch: `git checkout -b feat/name`.
-3. Run linting and tests.
-Add tests for new functionality.
-4. Create a PR with a clear description and screenshots where applicable.

-Code style
-- Use type hints, write small pure functions, and include docstrings.
-Keep PRs scoped and atomic.

----

 ## Author